aysevllpkts/TrAnnoScope/README.md

 **For quality_assessment step:**

-it will ask to download the interested lineage file for BUSCO, if you already performed, contamination removal, you can say "NO".
+it will ask to download the interested lineage file for BUSCO, if you have already performed, contamination removal, you can say "NO".

 ```bash
 python precheck.py quality_assessment -c config/config.yaml